Jenniferveiga/Homework9/README.md

   Packages required to run this program are: inquirer

   ## Usage
-  Examples of how to use this program: Helps create readme file for projects
+  Examples of how to use this program: It helps generate a read me file

   ## License
   MIT